 And let’s connect on social media through FACEBOOK, TWITTER andINSTAGRAM.
 I love getting to know you guys!

 - 2 cloves garlic minced

-Stir together cornstarch and 2 tbsp water in small bowl to create a slurry.
+- Stir together cornstarch and 2 tablespoon water in small bowl to create a slurry.
 Whisk in slurry then let cook for 2-3 minutes, or until sauce thickens.

 See you in the next post!